View a list of all councillors and enter your address to find out which councillor represents you.

 What will the restoration works include?

-Cement stabilisation under some sections of the path (that will be covered by rock and look the same as the remainder of the trail).
+- Cement stabilisation under some sections of the path (covered by rock to look the same as the remainder of the trail).

 Will there be any additional works?